mikeyPower/excel/README.md

 Note: always sort the leftmost column of the red table in ascending order if you use the VLOOKUP function in approximate match mode (fourth argument set to TRUE).

+## Count Unique Occurences in Excel

+The following formula will count the number of unique items in A1:A20000

+    =SUMPRODUCT(1/COUNTIF(A1:A20000,A1:A20000))

 ## References